-The port cable will require a 1/4" hole in the rear bulkhead about 35 mm (1 3/8") to the port side of centre and a similar height from the floor as measured at the centre.
+The port cable will require a 1/4" hole in the rear bulkhead about 35 cm (1 3/8") to the port side of centre and a similar height from the floor as measured at the centre.

-Make a simple fairlead from a short piece of the plastic cable sleeving supplied (Part no. BS116).
+Make a simple fairlead from a short piece of the plastic cable sleeving.
 This should be bonded in place once the exact run of the cable has been established - don't forget to slide it onto the cable before fitting the thimbles.